-Many contain fillers and binders that have not been tested for safety by any publicly accountable organization.
-When taking the kind of doses required to reap all the benefits of vitamin C, you don't want to end up ingesting lots of questionable ingredients.
+Personally, I try to avoid fillers.
+Many fillers and binders that have not been tested for safety by any publicly accountable organization.
+When taking the kind of dosages required to reap all the benefits of vitamin C, you might not want to end up ingesting questionable ingredients.

-Another concern is that almost all sources of vitamin C come from genetically modified crops.
+Another concern for a lot of people is that almost all sources of vitamin C come from genetically modified crops.

 Unless it explicitly states non-GMO, assume that it is made at least partially from GMO crops.